 A preliminary Geologic Investigation (Adam Simmons, October, 2006) was prepared to analyze the sea cliff retreat rate and slope stability of the on-site coastal bluff.
 The investigation revealed that the bluff is retreating at a rate of approximately 3.4 inches per year on average.
-Using a design life of 75 years (Santa Barbara County and California Coastal Commission Guidelines), the total theoretical sea cliff retreat during that time would be approximately 21 31 feet from its present location.
-The California Coastal Commission Guidelines for calculating bluff retreat setbacks require an additional 10 feet be added to the retreat rate for a total setback of 31 feet in the instant case.
-The June 18, 2013 Earth Systems report, which acts to supplement the Simmons bluff retreat information, identifies an additive "factor of safety" setback of 40 feet to be added to the 75-year sea cliff retreat rate to ensure any structure present is still located safely after the 75 year design life.
-When the 31-foot retreat distance is added to the 40-foot factor of safety setback, the total setback for structures on the property is 71 feet.
-The residence to be located on Parcel A is proposed to be located approximately 60 feet from the bluff edge but would be cantilevered onto foundations located would be located 74 ft from the bluff edge. at or outside the recommended 71-foot setback and t-Therefore, the proposed structure would be adequately set back from the bluff edge to and would meet the Coastal Commission Setback Guidelines. for determining bluff retreat setbacks.
+Using a design life of 75 years (Santa Barbara County and California Coastal Commission Guidelines), the total theoretical sea cliff retreat during that time would be approximately 31 feet from its present location.
+The June 18, 2013 Earth Systems report, which acts to supplement the Simmons bluff retreat information, identifies an additive "factor of safety" setback of 40 feet to be added to the 75-year sea cliff retreat distance is added to the 40-foot factor of safety setback, the total setback for structures on the property is 71 feet.
+The proposed residence to be located on Parcel A would be located 74 ft from the bluff edge.
+Therefore, the proposed structure building envelope is located out of the combined slope stability and sea cliff retreat setback identified for the project, would be adequately set back from the bluff edge and would meet the Coastal Commission Setback Guidelines. f e, f) The property's bluff edge represents a relative "high point" on the site which directs drainage away from it and the existing site contours bring stormwater drainage from the western portions of the site to the southeastern corner of the site where it is discharged into Toro Canyon Creek.
+Stormwater is gathered and disbursed into the creek channel in a non-erosive manner through a series of rock-lined swales, bio-swales and a desiltation pond located in the stream terrace.
+Additionally, the proposed restoration and enhancement of riparian vegetation in the stream terrace area would include the installation of several smaller bio-swales in the lower stream terrace which would act to gather stormwater, strengthen the surrounding soil stability and protect the area from future erosion.
+A secondary point of stormwater collection and discharge into the creek is located in the northeastern portion of the site but this feature would be left alone as part of the project to maintain the natural erosion patterns in the northern portion of the site.
+Long-term operational impacts associated with erosion and sedimentation are considered less than significant.